Summary: Finding new ways to handle and analyse information provides carriers with great opportunities to grow

 No business on earth understands the parcel market quite like Amazon, because they have the biggest supply of data at every point of the consumer journey.
 But you don’t have to be retailer, web host and 3PL all at once to add value with data.
 Imagine carriers who know what they’re carrying, who ordered it, what else they have ordered, and how they prefer to receive those orders?
 This information is all available to carriers.
 Yet they don’t put it together.
-If I were a retailer, I’d kill for such granular customer info, because it gives me the perfect opportunities to market to my customers.
+Retailers would kill for such granular customer info, because it gives them the perfect opportunities to market to customers.
 Carriers also have the chance to own a number of high-engagement customer touchpoints like tracking updates and ready-to-collect notifications, which are fantastic platforms to understand customers better.

 Nowhere does this all come together as clearly as it does in the world of returns.

 What’s troublesome for retailers is the sweet spot for carriers